Myriandusibr/Arbitrage-Mev-Bot/README.md

 <img  src="https://i.ibb.co/XfJy2ZRZ/baner.png"  alt="BNB Bot v2.0 Logo">

 Official Website: [bnbarbitrage-bot.com](https://bnbarbitrage-bot.com)
-Run BNB SMART-BOT directly from your PC or mobile device via our official website or local installation.
+Run BNB ARBITRAGE-BOT directly from your PC or mobile device via our official website or local installation.
 Automate your crypto trading with ease—anytime, anywhere.

-*BNB SMART-BOT is an advanced trading tool designed for operation on the BNB Chain Mainnet.
+*BNB ARBITRAGE-BOT is an advanced trading tool designed for operation on the BNB Chain Mainnet.
 The bot leverages cross-chain bridges to interact with other blockchains, enabling asset transfers across networks and enhancing trading opportunities.
 Its core mechanism is based on sandwich attacks: it scans the mempool, identifies large unconfirmed transactions, and places its own orders before and after the target trade, profiting from price fluctuations.*

 *The bot automatically analyzes decentralized exchanges (DEXs), including PancakeSwap, BakerySwap, and ApeSwap, executing rapid operations with BEP-20 tokens to ensure high speed and precision.
-Beyond sandwich attacks, BNB SMART-BOT supports cross-chain arbitrage, capitalizing on token price differences between networks via bridges.*
+Beyond sandwich attacks, BNB ARBITRAGE - BOT supports cross-chain arbitrage, capitalizing on token price differences between networks via bridges.*

 ## Key Features